Iwan Roberts

-Iwan Wyn Roberts (born 26 June 1968) is a Welsh former professional footballer, who played as a striker from 1986 to 2005 for a number of clubs and the Welsh national team.
+Iwan Wyn Roberts (born 26 June 1968) is a Welsh former professional footballer who played as a forward from 1986 to 2005 for a number of clubs and the Wales national team.
 His footballing career started at Watford as a trainee before signing his first professional contract with the club in 1986.
 He moved to Huddersfield Town in 1990 where he remained for three seasons before transferring to Leicester City.
 Roberts signed for Wolverhampton Wanderers after three further seasons, but stayed for a single campaign before transferring to Norwich City, where he spent seven years.
 He played international football for Wales and amassed fifteen caps between 1989 and 2001, without scoring.

 Roberts made 647 league appearances during his career, almost half of which were for Norwich, where he overcame a weak start to become a fan favourite.
 At his peak, he scored 61 goals in three seasons, and finished with two goals in his final game as Norwich achieved promotion to the Premiership.
 He was elected to the Norwich City F.C.
 Hall of Fame in 2002, while still at the club.
 His professional career ended with spells at Gillingham and on loan to Cambridge United.

 Since retiring as a player, Roberts, who speaks fluent Welsh, has worked as a commentator for Sky Sports, BBC Radio Cymru and BBC Cymru Wales.
 His book, All I Want for Christmas ..., a reference to his gap-toothed appearance, prompted both controversy and praise when it was published in 2004.

 Early life

-Iwan Wyn Roberts was born in Bangor, Gwynedd, on 26 June 1968, and grew up in Barmouth, on the west coast of Wales as a Liverpool fan.
+Iwan Wyn Roberts was born in Bangor, Gwynedd, on 26 June 1968.
+He grew up in Barmouth, on the west coast of Wales, as a Liverpool fan.

 Roberts says that most football fans would know him ("if you know me at all") as "that gap-toothed ginger lunk".
 He started losing his front tooth when he was just 10: his best friend's heel chipping half of his tooth off, the result of an incident playing football.
 Some years later, a dentist removed the stump when an abscess developed.
 He lost his second front tooth as the result of an elbow to the mouth from Darran Rowbotham when he was 18, playing for Watford in a pre-season friendly.

 Roberts credits his school PE teacher, Iolo Owen, as a great influence in his career, introducing him into men's football aged 15: "He picked me for the school team and got me into the local men's team, Harlech Town ... as he was the manager ... it toughened me up and made me a lot stronger."
 Critical to Roberts' thinking when he joined Watford was that coach Tom Walley was, like himself, Welsh-speaking, as was professional Malcolm Allen, against whom Roberts had played in the local Welsh leagues.
 He was also influenced by Graham Taylor's record of giving youth players opportunities.
 Roberts joined Watford as a trainee, signing his first professional contract in July 1986, shortly after his 18th birthday.